newtonjeri/Robot-Operating-System-2-Tutorials/beginner/Module1/module1.rst

 Module 1: ROS 2 Setup & Basics
 ==============================

-This module covers the essential first steps to start working with ROS 2, including its architectural foundations.
+This module covers the essential first steps to start working with ROS 2.

 .. contents:: Topics Covered
    :local: